basham/swit-workshop-a11y/slides.md

 But the stack is more complicated than that for assistive technology.
 The accessibility tree prepares the DOM to be used outside of the browser.
 That gets passed to the operating system's accessibility API, which interfaces with screen reader software and other hardware.

-As we can see, there are a lot of layers between the code and what the user experiences.
-Each layer can interrupt the interaction between the user and the website.
-The more layers, the more chance of an interruption.
-In short, screen reader users are much more susceptible to an inaccessible or unusable experience than many others.

 See: [*The intersection of performance and accessibility*](https://noti.st/ericwbailey/Yfyaxa/the-intersection-of-performance-and-accessibility)